Sometimes, a strange combination of events changes the course of history.

 - Supports healthy mitochondrial function*

 There’s no question that NAC offers valuable potential support for your liver health.
-It contributes to the production of the “master antioxidant,” glutathione, in your cells, and it provides antioxidant support throughout your body.
+It contributes to the production of the “master antioxidant,” glutathione, in your cells, and it provides antioxidant support throughout your body, helping your systems, like your immune and respiratory, function properly.

 Now, let’s take a look at the second ingredient in NAC with Milk Thistle…

-Ancient Greeks, Medieval Europeans and Modern Herbalists All Knew This Common “Weed” is More Than It Appears to Be*
+This Ancient Yet Common “Weed” is More Than It Appears to Be*

 Milk thistle has been treasured for over 2,000 years for its value in supporting liver, kidney and gall bladder health.*